PlanTL-GOB-ES/AbreMES-X/README.md

 The executable file "AbreMES_X.jar" is the program you need to generate your abbreviation-definition database.
 The executable needs one single parameter: the resources directory.

-From the `src` folder type the following command in your terminal:
+From the `src` folder, type the following command in your terminal:

 <pre>
 $ java -jar AbreMES_X.jar RESOURCES_DIRECTORY